algorandfoundation/docs/docs/get-details/ethereum_to_algorand.md

 In addition to transaction fees, Algorand also has a notion of **minimum balance**.
 At a high-level, stored data (account balances, application states, ...) on Algorand is always associated to an account.
 Every time the amount of stored data increases (e.g., opt in to an ASA or application, storage of extra data as boxes in a smart contract, ...), the minimum balance requirement of the associated account increase.

 The minimum balance acts like a deposit to rent space on the blockchain.
 If the space is liberated (e.g., opt out of the asset), the minimum balance requirement decreases.
 A basic account has a minimum balance requirement of 0.1 Algo.
-Opting in an asset for example, increases this requirement by 0.1 Algo.
+Opting in an asset for example, increases this requirement by an additional 0.1 Algo.

 !!! info
     Even if users never liberate space and the minimum balance requirement is essentially acting as a fee that users pay, as of March 2023, the resulting costs of transacting on Algorand is still orders of magnitude lower than the costs of transacting on Ethereum.